kktse/kktse.github.io/_posts/2020-12-06-rsx-rsx-rear-kinematic-roll-centre.markdown

 Moving the suspension in **parallel wheel travel** helps us understand what happens to the kinematic roll centre when both wheels are displaced together.
-Since these cars are often lowered with the installation of aftermarket coilover kits, this gives us an idea of how much the geometry has deviated from factory trim.
+Since these cars are often lowered with the installation of aftermarket coilover kits, this gives us an idea of how much the geometry deviates from factory trim.

 <video autoplay loop mute controls>
   <source src="/assets/images/2020-12-06/rsx-rear-pwt.mp4" type="video/mp4">